Biała, Opole Voivodeship: Modern era

-The city was doubly devastated in the 1630s, as both the Thirty Years' War and the Black Death killed nearly the entire population of the town.
+The town was doubly devastated in the 1630s, as both the Thirty Years' War and the Black Death killed nearly the entire population of the town.
 To mark the terrible occurrence, a memorial remembering those who died around that time was constructed.
-Special commercial rights granted to the city in 1699 allowed local Jews to do business with people from Bohemia, Silesia, and the rest of Poland, giving them rights equal to local Christian merchants.
+In 1645 along with Opole and Racibórz it returned to Poland under the House of Vasa, and in 1666 it fell to Bohemia again.
+Despite being outside of Polish rule after 1666, in the late 17th century church services in Polish were still held in Biała and surrounding villages.
+Special commercial rights granted to the town in 1699 allowed local Jews to do business with people from Bohemia, Silesia, and the rest of Poland, giving them rights equal to local Christian merchants.
 These rights served as the impetus for a strong Jewish immigration into Zülz, mainly in the 18th century.
 This earned the city the nickname Judenzülz, although the local Jewish community had given the town another nickname, the Hebrew Makom Zadik (English: Place of the Protected).

 After the 1742 partition of Silesia, Zülz was annexed by the Kingdom of Prussia.
 The main effect of this came several decades later, in the form of an emancipation decree issued by Frederick William III.
 This proclamation ended the second-class status of Jews.
 Many Jews took this opportunity and moved to larger cities, leaving Zülz.
 This emigration was so strong that by 1914, the Jewish community in Zülz was largely defunct.
 At the same time the indigenous Polish population was subject to increasing Germanisation policies.
 Due to the lack of Polish schools, local Poles sent their children to schools in so-called Congress Poland in the Russian Partition of Poland.
 Polish activist and publicist Filip Robota, who was a Polish teacher in the town in the 1870s, became the subject of an investigation by the local Prussian administration and police for writing about this practice in the Gazeta Toruńska, a major Polish newspaper in the Prussian Partition of Poland.

 The castle, like the town, passed through the ownership of many different groups.
 In 1727, the castle was still in the possession of the barons of Prószków (then Proskau), who began a restoration of both the castle and its architecturally notable 16th-century cloister.
 In 1748, the castle passed into the ownership of Bartolomaius von Oderfeld, as he was the new ruler of the area.
 In 1756, the castle became the property of count Rudolf Matuszka from Bohemia and his descendants, until the breakup of the local administrative units to which Zülz belonged, in 1841.
 The city of Zülz purchased the castle outright in 1874, which was then used for city business and administration until 1923.
 The castle became a girls' school in 1926.